Cytel

 Cytel is a multinational statistical software developer and contract research organization, headquartered in Cambridge, Massachusetts, USA.
-Cytel provides clinical trial design, implementation services, and statistical products primarily for the biotech and pharmaceutical development markets.
+Cytel provides clinical trial design and implementation services, and statistical software products primarily for the biotech and pharmaceutical development markets.

 Cytel specializes in adaptive trials – a type of randomized clinical trial that allows modifications of ongoing trials while aiming to preserve the statistical validity and integrity of the study.
 Based on either frequentist or Bayesian statistics, adaptive trial designs are now widely accepted by government regulatory agencies including the United States Food and Drug Administration (FDA), European Medicines Agency (EMA), and Medicines and Healthcare products Regulatory Agency (MHRA) in early and later stage clinical studies.

-As of January 2014, the company claims 25 large biopharmaceutical companies as users of its software to design, simulate, and analyze trials.
+As of January 2024, Cytel asserts that its software products and services are used by 30 large biopharmaceutical companies.
+With a presence spanning North America, Europe, and Asia, the company has a workforce exceeding 2,000 employees.

 Background

-Company founders Cyrus Mehta, Ph.D. and Nitin Patel, Ph.D. are amongst the pioneering statisticians credited for developing the underlying statistical methods behind so-called “flexible” designs: group sequential and adaptive trials.
+Company founders Cyrus Mehta, Ph.D. and Nitin Patel, Ph.D. are among the pioneering statisticians credited for developing the underlying statistical methods behind so-called “flexible” designs: group sequential and adaptive trials.

-Cytel statisticians have collectively published over 140 papers in peer-reviewed statistical and medical journals.
+As of 2024, Cytel statisticians have collectively published over 140 papers in peer-reviewed statistical and medical journals.

-Cytel Consulting
+Cytel consulting

-Cytel's Consulting arm focuses on optimizing the approach for biopharma clinical research development objectives.
+Cytel's consulting arm focuses on optimizing approaches for biopharma clinical research development objectives.
 Functional elements their Strategic Consulting team claims to provide include: